bcgov/how-to-workshops/vault/getting-started-demo/README.md

 ## Advanced usages

 You can use Vault injector annotations to further configure the sidecar container specs.
 For example, you tune the resource specification with annotations like `vault.hashicorp.com/agent-limits-cpu: 10m`.
-Here is the full list of injector annotations: https://www.vaultproject.io/docs/platform/k8s/injector/annotations#annotations.
+Here is the full list of [injector annotations](https://www.vaultproject.io/docs/platform/k8s/injector/annotations#annotations).

 ## Support